 AI Tool Developed by London and Dublin Researchers Could Spare Bowel Cancer Patients Needless Treatment

-Researchers at London's Institute of Cancer Research and the RCSI University of Medicine and Health Sciences in Dublin have developed a groundbreaking artificial intelligence tool that could spare bowel cancer patients from gruelling and ultimately ineffective treatment.
+Researchers at London's Institute of Cancer Research and the RCSI University of Medicine and Health Sciences in Dublin have developed a groundbreaking artificial intelligence tool that could spare bowel cancer patients from gruelling and ultimately ineffective treatment, in a breakthrough that represents a significant step towards genuinely personalised cancer care.

 Key Developments